BuGlessRB/remixml/README.md

    the replacing DOM-template.
 E.g. when the tag is referenced as `<name foo="bar"></name>` then inside the callback function `tagcontext.foo` will have the value `bar`.
+   `noparse` is a boolean that defaults to false.
 - `Remixml.dom2txt(template)`<br />
   Destructively converts the domNode(s) to a string and returns it.
 - `Remixml.txt2dom(template)`<br />